1957: Gene Vincent and the Blue Caps made their US television debut performing “Lotta Lovin” and “Dance to the Bop” on The Ed Sullivan Show.

 1963: Backstage at the British ITV music program Thank Your Lucky Stars, The Rolling Stones’ Mick Jagger and Keith Richards presented Gene Pitney with one of their first original songs, “My Only Girl.”
 Re-titled “That Girl Belongs To Yesterday,” it was later a hit for Pitney, the first Jagger/Richards composition to make the US charts, and the first UK hit for the pair as songwriters.

-1966: The Easybeats released “Friday on My Mind.”
-It became their first international hit, reaching #1 in their home country of Australia, #6 in Britain, #16 on Billboard Hot 100, as well as charting in several other countries.
+1966: “Friday on My Mind” by The Easybeats was released in their home country of Australia.
+It became their first international hit, reaching #1 in Australia, #6 in the UK, #16 in the US, entered the charts in several other countries.

 1966: “Good Vibrations” became the Beach Boys’ first single to reach #1 on the UK chart.

 1970: Elton John played a live set to a studio audience on New York City radio station WABC.
 The recording was later released on LP as his first live album, titled 11-17-70.
 According to John, it was never intended to be released, but the popularity of the broadcast with bootleggers prompted his record label to put out an album.
 Of the thirteen songs Elton and his band performed, six were included in the initial release, with the remaining tracks released in 1996 and 2017.
 According to longtime New York City radio personality Dave Herman, who can be heard at the beginning and end of the album, John had cut his hand at some point during the performance, and by the end of the show, the piano keys were covered with blood.

 1971: The Faces released their third album and second LP of 1971, A Nod’s As Good As a Wink… to a Blind Horse.
 Bolstered by Rod Stewart’s recent solo success, it was the group’s most successful album worldwide, peaking at #6 in the US and #2 in the UK.
 It also contains their biggest US hit, “Stay with Me.”